AMANKUMARAKASH/Meeting-Scheduler/README.md

 This project is a Meeting Scheduler App built with Next.js, Firebase, and React, integrating Kind and React-Email for seamless functionality.
 It allows users to effortlessly create profiles, schedule meetings, and send confirmation emails.

 ## Features:
--User-friendly interface
+- User-friendly interface
--Profile creation
+- Profile creation
--Meeting scheduling
+- Meeting scheduling
--Integration with popular platforms
+- Integration with popular platforms
--Automated confirmation emails
+- Automated confirmation emails

 ## Technologies Used:
--Next.js
+- Next.js
--Firebase
+- Firebase
--React
+- React
--Kind
+- Kind
--React-Email
+- React-Email
--NodeJs
+- NodeJs

 ## Deploy on Vercel